 Building an authenticator extension

-The OpenTelemetry Collector allows receivers and exporters to be connected to authenticators, providing a way to both authenticate incoming connections at the receiver’s side, as well as adding authentication data to outgoing requests at the exporter’s side.
+The OpenTelemetry Collector allows you to connect receivers and exporters to authenticators so you can authenticate incoming connections at the receiver side and add authentication data to outgoing requests at the exporter side.

-This mechanism is implemented on top of the extensions framework and this document will guide you on implementing your own authenticators.
-If you are looking for documentation on how to use an existing authenticator, refer to the Getting Started page and to your authenticator’s documentation.
-You can find a list of existing authenticators in this website’s registry.
+Authenticators are implemented through extensions.
+This document guides you on implementing your own authenticators.
+If you want to learn how to use an existing authenticator, see the documentation for that specific authenticator.
+You can find a list of existing authenticators in the registry on this website.

-Use this guide for general directions on how to build a custom authenticator and refer to the up-to-date API Reference Guide for the actual semantics of each type and function.
+Use this guide for general directions on how to build a custom authenticator and see the API Reference Guide for the semantics of each type and function.

-If at anytime you need assistance, join the #opentelemetry-collector room at the CNCF Slack workspace.
+If you need help, join the #opentelemetry-collector-dev channel at the CNCF Slack workspace.

 Architecture